rahul7976/filament/README.md

 ### APIs

 - Native C++ API for Android, iOS, Linux, macOS and Windows
-- Java/JNI API for Android, Linux, macOS and Windows
+- Java/JNI API for Android, Linux, macOS, and Windows
 - JavaScript API

 ### Backends

-- OpenGL 4.1+ for Linux, macOS and Windows
+- OpenGL 4.1+ for Linux, macOS, and Windows
 - OpenGL ES 3.0+ for Android and iOS
 - Metal for macOS and iOS
-- Vulkan 1.0 for Android, Linux, macOS and iOS (with MoltenVk), and Windows
+- Vulkan 1.0 for Android, Linux, macOS, and iOS (with MoltenVk), and Windows
 - WebGL 2.0 for all platforms

 ### Rendering